I'm Totally Fine: Production

 I'm Totally Fine was announced in February 2021.
-The story was conceived from the director's experiences of Covid-19, who struggled with uncertainty and anxiety but was "present and happy again" once he accepted he had no control.
+The film was shot in Temecula, California in November 2021, during the COVID-19 pandemic.
+The story was conceived from the director's experiences of COVID-19, when he struggled with uncertainty and anxiety but was "present and happy again" once he accepted that he had no control.

 Release

-I'm Totally Fine was released November 4, 2022.
+I'm Totally Fine was released on November 4, 2022.

 Reception

 RogerEbert.com rated the film 3 out of 4 and commented: "The best sci-fi illuminates darker corners of the human condition and screenwriter Alisha Ketry has crafted a sci-fi context illustrating the destabilizing experience of grief in thought-provoking ways."

 Noel Murray from The Los Angeles Times wrote a positive review: "The leads have a wonderful chemistry, with Bell hitting the right notes of anger and confusion and Morales maintaining the alien’s comic deadpan.
 Everyone involved has clearly thought through how such a wild fantasy situation might play out — and more importantly, how it would feel."

 Nadir Samara of Screen Rant argues the film has adequate production and performances, but lacks the spark needed for "a fun, sci-fi dramedy" and lacks chemistry between the lead characters.